ntschaef/radical_civility/radical_civility.md

 All this assumes that exclusion is the subservient civility.
 If it is the other way around and bigotry was objective, then it would necessarily reject all advocates of radical civility due to the subjective threat it produces to the metaphysical resources.

 Even with this justification, it needs to be noted that a community claiming to be radically civil will not be able to avoid defensive hypocrisy and a perceived need for competition.
 In a more practical rendering of the above example, there will be historic mythoi that the bigotry will be able to objectify.
 While this suggests that accepting exclusive civilities will find a foundation within the existing hypocrisy and utilizing radical civility is actually a trojan horse for the worst of history’s outcomes, this is a circular argument for civil radicality.
 In contrast there is the equally circular claim from radical civility: since exclusion will always exist due to practical community defenses, and legacies can always thrive better with a wider community; it is optimal to fundamentally institutionalize radical civility in order to allow the most legacies to thrive.
 Which bias is individually chosen fundamentally depends on the metric we judge culture by and how much current civility is promoting you.
 The usage of both extremes (and all intermediate combinations) within society gives us what we see practically.

-<h3>Practical Discussion</h3>

-<span style="text-decoration:underline;">Relevant Definitions</span>
+Practical Discussion
+Relevant Definitions

-* Legacy: motivator of the existential self identity which can be used as a vehicle for immortality.
+Legacy: motivator of the existential self identity which can be used as a vehicle for immortality.
-* Civil: inherent community approval
+Civil: inherent community approval
-* Radical: Motivating or acting in opposition to inherent community approval
-* Civil Radicality: expecting social critiques to be limited to civil action
-* Radical Civility: expecting a community to oppose inherent approval
+Radical: Motivating or acting in opposition to inherent community approval Civil Radicality: expecting social critiques to be limited to civil action Radical Civility: expecting a community to oppose inherent approval

 Now that the language of the analysis and the general concepts have been laid out, it is useful to see how this can be applied to more practical community dynamics.
 By starting small and working up, hopefully - under an amoral context - complex social dynamics can be understood with a less gilded perspective, allowing the conflicting motivators to be seen more clearly.

 Additionally, many of the historic narratives the world has established within its own civil mythos will contradict the narratives described here.
 The reader is urged to attempt reading the following without moral evaluation, but only to understand how the civil institutions provide a framework for life to find purpose within.

-<h4>Local Examples</h4>
+Local Examples
 While the main focus on this thesis is humanity, it will actually be easier to start analysing society in a less complex example that has already implemented (in general) a working system.
 The following scenarios will be presented in the order of increasing internal conflict.

 Disclaimer: these are not meant to be all encompassing nor discussed from “an expert” perspective.
 There will be complexities that are overlooked and unfair generalities.
 The intent of this section is to provide (within a scope of limited accuracy) a narrative in which the language above can be applied and normalized.

-<span style="text-decoration:underline;">Drones</span>
+Drones

 Whether it be bees or ants or any other colony that works as a single unit, these communities have an extremely limited civility that the entire community can - and needs - to abide by: survival and expansion of the community to combat natural threats.
 No individual “person” has a drive to produce new legacies that may threaten the objectified civility of the community (either directly or even tangentially).
 It is only through this civil stability that the colony can reach an equilibrium with the external environment.
 While it seems chaotic, the legacies of the individuals are dictated by the civil authority in what can be allowed.